Man dies after dirt bike crash in Mt. Pleasant, deputies investigating

 According to CCSO, just after 5 p.m.
 Saturday, deputies responded to the area of 1514 Macoma Drive after receiving a report of a crash involving a dirt bike.

-Deputies say that the male operator suffered serious injuries after falling off the bike.
+Deputies say that the male operator suffered serious injuries after the bike went off the road and struck a culvert.

 He was then taken to an area hospital where he later died.
 The man’s identity is unknown at this time.